-Whip up the whites only of two eggs to a stiff froth, add to this 11b. of castor sugar, mixed in lightly with a wooden spoon.
+Whip up the whites only of two eggs to a stiff froth, add to this lib. of castor sugar, mixed in lightly with a wooden spoon.
 Oil a baking tin very slightly; drop the mixture on to it in pieces as big as a guineafowl's egg; dredge them with plenty of castor sugar; bake in a slow oven until a nice fawn brown and quite crisp.
 When they are dry remove them from the tin, scoop out the soft inside, when they are ready for use.
 Fill them with whipped cream, flavoured with Vanilla and "Root's Cuca Cocoa," prepared as follows.
-Take two tablespoonfuls of new milk, boil it, pour it on to half a teaspoonful of "Cuca Cocoa," stir the milk and cocoa together until quite smooth.
+Take two tablespoonful of "Cuca Cocoa," stir the milk half a teaspoonful of "Cuca Cocoa," stir the milk and cocoa together until quite smooth.
 Return it to the saucepan and boil a few minutes.
 Set it aside to the saucepan and boil a few minutes.
 Set it aside to get cold.
 When cold mix it with the whipped cream, flavoured with vanilla.
 This quantity will make six meringue cases.
 They will keep at least one month if kept in a tightly-closed tin box in a dry place.
 The mixture is sufficient to fill two cases.

-NOTICE .-- Messrs.
-Baelz and Co. respectfully invite corres-NOTICE.-Wesses, Balz and Co. respectfully invite corres-pondence from the members of the Nursing profession, to whom they will be happy to forward full particulars of Messes, Loeflund and Co.'s products, and quote special terms in such cases as may be found conducive to a thorough and practical test of these "excellent preparations."
-14-20, St. Mary Axe, E.C.
+NOTICE.-Messrs.
+Baelz and Co. respectfully invite corres-NOTICE.-Wessers.
+Bacz and Co. respectfully invite correspondence from the members of the Nursing profession, to whom they will be happy to forward full particulars of Messrs, Loeflund and Co.'s products, and quote special terms in such cases as may be found conducive to a thorough and practical test of these "excellent preparations."
+14-20.
+St. Mary Axe, E.C. previous page next page